JuanTarrio/rebvo/README.md

-# REBVO
+# REBIVO
-## Realtime Edge Based Visual Odometry for a Monocular Camera
+## Realtime Edge Based Inertial Visual Odometry for a Monocular Camera

 Tarrio, J. J., & Pedre, S. (2015).
 Realtime Edge-Based Visual Odometry for a Monocular Camera.
 In Proceedings of the IEEE International Conference